 On October 1, 2019, the Company acquired all of the business (net assets including property and plant) of privately owned Cheringal Associates, Inc. and Norwood Printing, Inc. collectively ("Control Group") located in Norwood, New Jersey.
 The acquired entity now operates as Winpak Control Group Inc. The business delivers specialized printed packaging solutions to the pharmaceutical, healthcare, nutraceutical, cosmetic and personal care markets.
+In early 2024, the Company purchased land and building within close proximity to the existing specialized printed packaging operation to accommodate future expansion capabilities.

-3.2 Recent Development: 2020 - 2022
+3.2 Recent Development: 2021 - 2023